 If any payments are due and payable to employees by the transferor entity, but are paid by the transferee entity post acquisition, the payment should normally not be liable to withholding tax in the hands of the transferee entity, particularly if: (i) there are no agreements between the transferor entity, the transferee entity and the employees or other evidence reflecting an understanding that the transferee entity is making such payment to the employees on behalf of the transferor entity; and (ii) the transferee entity makes such payment without being under an obligation contractually / otherwise to do so.
 As held by the High Court of Andhra Pradesh in V.R.
-Ganti, "the answer to such questions would depend upon whether the amount was paid by the employer or the former employer to the employee qua employee for something done as employee or in his capacity other than that of an employee".
+Ganti,208 "the answer to such questions would depend upon whether the amount was paid by the employee or the former employer to the employee".
 However, if there is some contractual / other obligation on account of which such payment is made by the transferee entity on behalf of the transferor entity, the payment would be liable to withholding tax in the hands of the transferee entity at the time of payment.